iobroker-community-adapters/ioBroker.unifi/README.md

     ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* IMPRTANT: js-controller 2.0 or higher is required
+* IMPORTANT: js-controller 2.0 or higher is required
+* IMPORTANT: If Login do not work please re-enter the password in the instance configuration
 * (Apollon77) Migrate to new version of unifi library
 * (Apollon77) Add experimental support for Events
 * (Apollon77) Allow to specify if SSL error should be ignored or not  (Default is to ignore errors as in former versions)